mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/README.md

    - Create lambda functions using the code in the repo.

 6. Create AppSync API
-   -Create Appsync API using the schema defined in the repo.
+   - Create Appsync API using the schema defined in the repo.
-   -Use the lambda functions as the data source
+   - Use the lambda functions as the data source

 7. Launching the Applications
    ```